pivlab/pivlab-website/_posts/2025-06-23-Google-ADK-Hackathon.md

 - **Repository‐to‐Paper Agent:** Extracts methods and implementation details directly from your code repository—parsing README, docstrings, or example scripts—to generate the “Code & Methods” and Supplementary sections, ensuring the manuscript accurately reflects the underlying software.
 - **Citation Agent:** Manages all bibliographic work by querying OpenAlex, verifying and formatting references, and inserting in‐text citations and a properly styled reference list.
-- **Retraction Avoidance Agent:** Uses a retrieval-augmented generation (RAG) approach and customized embeddings database based on WithdrarXiv abstracts to supply related reasons for retraction to help the mitigate related challenges with the content.
+- **Retraction Avoidance Agent:** Uses a retrieval-augmented generation (RAG) approach and customized embeddings database based on WithdrarXiv abstracts to supply related reasons for retraction to help mitigate related challenges with the content.

 #### Repos action demonstration